He-Man and the Masters of the Universe (2021 TV series): Production

-On December 18, 2019, Netflix announced two new Masters of the Universe projects to be in development: an adult-oriented anime series described as a direct sequel to the 1983 He-Man and the Masters of the Universe television series titled Revelation, and a CGI series aimed at children.
+On December 18, 2019, Netflix announced two new Masters of the Universe projects to be in development: an adult-oriented anime series described as a direct sequel to the 1983 He-Man and the Masters of the Universe titled Revelation, and a CGI series aimed at children.
 Pre-production was handled by House of Cool in Canada while animation services was done by CGCG Inc. in Taiwan.

 Release

 He-Man and the Masters of the Universe was released on September 16, 2021, on Netflix.
 A trailer was released on August 19.
 The second season was released on March 3, 2022.
 The third season was released on August 18, 2022.
+The entire series was released on DVD on October 10, 2023, from Mill Creek Entertainment.

 Reception

-The show has been received generally positive reviews from critics and fans alike.
-The review aggregator website Rotten Tomatoes reported a 80% approval rating with an average rating of 6.8/10, based on 5 critic reviews.
+The show received generally positive reviews from critics.
+On Rotten Tomatoes it has an 83% approval based on reviews from 6 critics, with an average rating of 6.8/10, based on 5 critic reviews.

+Joel Keller of Decider.com gave it a positive review and wrote: "What this version of He-Man And The Masters Of The Universe lacks in nostalgia it more than makes up for with smart dialogue, good CGI, and its ability to start building the world of Eternia from scratch with a compelling story."